brigadecore/brigade/docs/content/topics/contributor-guide/hacking.md

   enables developers to rebuild and replace running components with the click of a button.

+* [Helm](https://helm.sh/docs/intro/install/): The package manager for
+  Kubernetes.
+Tilt will use this to help deploy Brigade from source.

 Follow the installation instructions for each of the above.

 To launch a brand new Kind cluster pre-connected to a local image registry: